ros-navigation/navigation2/nav2_route/README.md

     - 8. FIrst and last mile off graph navigation
     - Q: Frequent replanning?
 Plan once and recovery if failing to redo?
 Continue to replan often?

-- [ ] Beta testing by users
+  - Beta testing by users

-# Questions

-- How can BT trigger BT node again if its still feedback-pending? preemption!
-Make sure works. + regular replanning and/or reroute BT node as a fallback to the controller server failing (add current edge to closed list?).

 # Future work (by priority level)